mongodb/docs/source/includes/fact-view-query-conversion-history.rst

      - The conversion was successful.

    * - Red exclamation mark
-     - The conversion failed on last attempt
+     - The conversion failed on last attempt.